offbynull/learn/Bioinformatics/input/input.md

 **WHAT**: Given 2 k-mers, the hamming distance is the number of positional mismatches between them.

 **WHY**: Imagine an enzyme that looks for a specific DNA k-mer pattern to bind to.
-Since DNA is known to mutate, it may be that that enzyme can also bind to other k-mer patterns that are slight variations of the original.
+Since DNA is known to mutate, it may be that enzyme can also bind to other k-mer patterns that are slight variations of the original.
 For example, that enzyme may be able to bind to both AAACTG and AAAGTG.

 **ALGORITHM**: